-Community: How does community support the Wellness Immersion?
+How does connection and a sense of community support the Wellness Immersion?

-- · Participants (or groups of participants) engage with staff members - · Participants build community among each other - Participants engage with the local community - Interpersonal connection - · Sustainable practices that support the environment and local community - Environmental stewardship
+- Participants deepen their connection to Self and self-care - Participants (or groups of participants) engage with staff members - Participants build community among each other - Participants may engage with the local community

+Outcome

-Outcome: What are the benefits of a Wellness Immersion?
+What are the benefits of a Wellness Immersion?

 - Cultivating presence and awareness

-- · Improvement in knowledge of physical, mental, emotional and spiritual health practices
+- Improvement in knowledge of physical, mental, emotional, and spiritual health practices

-- · Expansion of one's sense of self
+- Expansion of one's sense of self

-- · Improvement in health, objectively measured through biomarkers
+- Improvement in health, objectively measured through biomarkers

-- · Sustainable behavior change
+- Sustainable behavior change